OpenNebula/docs/source/installation_and_configuration/opennebula_services/onegate.rst

 - ``/var/log/one/onegate.log``
 - ``/var/log/one/onegate.error``

-Other logs are also available in Journald, use the following command to show:
+Other logs are also available in Journald.
+Use the following command to show:

 .. prompt:: bash # auto